VR Smoke School vs In-Person Smoke School

 In-Person Smoke School & VR Smoke School Similarities

-There are numerous similarities between traditional in-person smoke school and smoke school on a VR headset.
+There are numerous similarities between traditional in-person smoke school and smoke school completed on a VR headset.

-• The grading standards to determine if a user passed the visual test is the same.
+- The grading standards used to determine whether a student passed the visual test are the same.

-• Both types of smoke school allow you to earn EPA Method 9 certification.
+- Both types of smoke school allow individuals to earn EPA Method 9 certification.

 Advantages of VR Smoke School Over In-Person Smoke School

-• Smoke school can be completed at anytime from anywhere.
+- VR Smoke School can be completed anytime from anywhere.

-• Travel to in-person events is eliminated along with lost time & expenses.
+- Travel to in-person events is eliminated, along with lost time and expenses.

-• In a study published by the EPA, observers certified using our VR Smoke School program were more accurate than observers certified at in-person smoke school.
+- In a study published by the EPA, observers certified using the VR Smoke School program were more accurate than observers certified at in-person smoke school.

 Create your free account for full access to the VR Smoke School Program and earn your EPA Method 9 certification today.